2005 Palestinian presidential election: Obstruction by Israel Claimed by CEC

-There were difficulties in accessing polling stations.
+The CEC said there were difficulties in accessing polling stations.
 In Khan Younis Israeli soldiers opened fire against a school used as a polling station and by roadblocks prevented thousands of people from getting to the polling stations.

-The European Union's foreign policy chief Javier Solana criticized Israel for obstructing the Palestinian presidential election.
-He was quoted as saying that "We expected the Israelis to offer more facilities for the Palestinian election process but they did not live up to promises."
+The European Union's foreign policy chief Javier Solana criticized Israel for insufficiently easing restrictions and was quoted as saying that "Israel did not fulfill its commitment as it should have."

 Results

-Mahmoud Abbas won the election with over 67% of the votes cast.
+Mahmoud Abbas won the election with 67.4% of valid votes cast; 62.5% when invalid and blank votes are included.

+Results by governorate

+These totals, documenting the results in each of the 16 governorates of Palestine, also tabulate blank and invalid votes.

 International response

 The EU praised the election, with European Commission president José Manuel Durão Barroso describing it as "a very important step towards the creation of a viable and democratic Palestinian state".